Hydrogen: a versatile gas

 In the guest blog, the physicists Dominik Kreil and Andrea Navarro-Quezada write about hydrogen.

 A few days ago, the Austrian Government presented their hydrogen strategy to the media.
-We are lagging behind in comparison to other countries like Germany or South Corea.
+We are lagging behind in comparison to other countries like Germany or South Korea.
 However, we still have a chance to take a leading role in hydrogen technology.
 But, why is this gas so important?
-Here we want to explain what hydrogen is and where it potential lies.
+Here we want to explain what hydrogen is and where its potential lies.
 To achieve this, we have to start from the very beginning.

 At the beginning, there was hydrogen